Welcome to Friends

 The SDK sends change notifications as soon as the changes occur.
 User relationship changes that trigger a push notification include:

 The Friends service treats all relationships the same.
 You can use the various properties of each relationship to decide how to treat that relationship.
 Each relationship has one or more members (players), each of which might have extra properties that identify that member’s role in the relationship.
-For example, a FRIEND_REQUEST relationship always has two members:
+For example, a FRIEND_REQUEST

-1. A member with a SOURCE role (the sender).
+- A member with a

-2. A member with a TARGET role (the receiver).
+role (the receiver).

-However, the member's role changes to NONE when a FRIEND_REQUEST relationship changes to a FRIEND relationship.
+However, the member's role changes to NONE

 The SDK provides some wrapper APIs for specific operations to increase the service’s usability.